andyleeeeeeeeee/Webots_Ros1_Moveit_UR5e/README.md

 The [Dockerfile](Dockerfile), which can be used to build a docker image consists of ubuntu18.04, nvidia/cudagl, webots, ros-melodic, moveit, and self-defined ROS packages.
 This is super useful and convenient.
 Any computer with recent Docker Engine and Nvidia GPU can easily use this repo without installing a ton of dependence.
 Also, it can beyond the limitation of operating system, eg. you can even use this repo on Windows.
-If you have Docker engine, you can build the [Dockerfile](Dockerfile) as a Docker Image and run this repo in a Docker container.
 ### Creat Image
 Using docker without 'sudo' the cmd.
 If you never done this before, it is suggested that typing in following cmd:
 ````